 Kas had sadly forgotten a couple of things, so Ami and me walked up into town to get them, and while we were there we bought some playing cards, which were then subsequently used during the course of the evening.
 A decent day overall, given the pretty poor weather at the start of it.

-The girls and me planned to do something that Kas wasn’t, rather than just hanging around until she was nearly there, and then driving to meet her.
+The girls and me planned to do something that Kas wasn’t.
+We didn’t want to just hang around until she was nearly there and then driving to meet her.
 I’d noticed it was possible to walk from the top of the Col in the general direction of the cirque underneath the Pic du Midi de Bigorre along a path that appeared to be fairly flat.
-I figured we could walk out as far as we could be bothered and then turn around and come back, fairly certain that we’d see some “not available at home” scenery on the way.
-Kas had her phone, so she could keep us updated on progress and we could make a call on what point to turn around and walk back to meet her.
+I figured we could walk out as far as we could be bothered and then turn around and come back.
+I was fairly certain that we’d see some “not available at home” scenery on the way.
+Kas had her phone, so she could keep us updated on progress.
+We could easily make a call on what point to turn around and walk back to meet her.
 She had enough cash to get herself a coffee, plus a few spare clothes to change into.

 Having had our ice creams, the next item on the plan for the day was to drive down into La Mongie (or maybe Llamungee) and trip up in the cable car to the Pic du Midi de Bigorre.
 On the drive down we obviously listened to some music from our favourite 1980’s girl band, Bananallama.
 Whilst the top of the Tourmalet was fairly cool, despite the sunshine, the car park down in La Mongie was definitely on the hot side – pretty balmyllamy – and also quite full.
 As is often the case though, a space came free just as we began looking for one.
 The famous Gardner parking karmallama stikes again.